 \subsection{Implementation Details}

-The main structure of the contextual sub-projection domain stage model is similar to the U-Net architecture of\cite{laine2019high}, with the two downsampling stages removed to accommodate the projection domain size.
-An Adam optimizer with an initial learning rate of $0.0003$ is used, the training batch size is set to $8$, the total training epochs are set to $100$, and the learning rate is halved every $20$ epochs.
-Both the self-encoder and decoder in the reconstruction stage of latent diffusion image optimization have four layers, and the denoising network based on the transformer architecture also has four layers.
-For the diffusion training process, the AdamW optimizer with an initial learning rate of $0.0003$ is used for optimization and the learning rate is adjusted according to the cosine return algorithm, with $T=1000$ diffusion steps, $T_L=5$ sampling steps, $4$ training batch size, and a total training period of $60$.
-All the training and testing experiments are performed on the PyTorch platform using NVIDIA RTX 4090D GPU (24GB).
-The projection domain phase took about $5$ hours and the image phase took about $20$ hours.
-Source code is made available at \href{https://github.com/yqx7150/SuperDiff}{https://github.com/yqx7150/SuperDiff}.
+The contextual sub-data projection domain model adopts a U-Net architecture similar to \cite{laine2019high}, though with two downsampling stages removed to accommodate projection domain dimensions.
+Training employs an Adam optimizer with initial learning rate $0.0003$, batch size $8$, and $100$ epochs, with learning rate halved every $20$ epochs.
+The latent diffusion module utilizes a four-layer autoencoder and a four-layer Transformer-based denoising network.
+Diffusion training uses AdamW optimizer with initial learning rate $0.0003$, cosine annealing scheduler, $T=1000$ diffusion steps, $T_L=5$ sampling steps, batch size $4$, and $60$ epochs.
+All experiments were implemented in PyTorch on an NVIDIA RTX 4090D GPU (24GB), requiring approximately $5$ hours for projection domain training and $20$ hours for image domain training.
+Source code is made available at \href{https://github.com/yqx7150/EGenDiff}{https://github.com/yqx7150/EGenDiff}.